 I can’t talk about Brixton without talking about Bowie.

-The legend that is David Bowie was born in Brixton, and his impact on the area lives long to this day.
+The legend that is David Bowie was born here, and his impact on the area lives long to this day.

-So there’s my guide to Brixton!
+So there’s my ultimate list of things to do in Brixton!
 Hopefully it’ll help you get out of zone 1 and explore one of my favourite parts of London!

-If you’re looking to discover a very different part of London to Brixton, then make sure you check out Wanderlust Chloe’s guide to Hampstead – from the top of Hampstead Heath you get some of the best views of London’s famous skyline!
+If you’re looking to discover a very different part of London then make sure you check out my guide to do in Elephant and Castle.
+This is one of the most up-and-coming areas of London so see it now before it changes!

 My trip to Brixton was part of a campaign with Visit London challenging you to #SeeMoreLondon (which we hope you do!)
 As always, all views and opinions are entirely my own and without bias.